University of North Texas Health Science Center-Texas College of Osteopathic Medicine

 Each year, TCOM invites between 700-800 applicants to interview for a class size of approximately 230 seats.
 Notification of acceptance is done through a timeline established by the medical schools in the TMDSAS system.

-- Submission timing for best consideration: Applicants should plan to complete their application no later than July 1.
+- Submission timing for best consideration: For best consideration, applicants should submit their TMDSAS and secondary application by September 1.

 First-Year Class Matriculants’ Selection Factors

 Applicants must either be U.S. Citizens or U.S. Permanent Residents at the time of application.
 A minimum of three years of college (90 semester hours or the equivalent number of quarter hours) from a regionally accredited U.S. college or university (or Canadian equivalent) is required.
 Strong preference will be given to applicants who earn a bachelor’s degree before matriculation.
 In addition, applicants must complete prerequisite courses in English, statistics, biology, chemistry, organic chemistry and physics.
 A score of the Medical College Admission Test (MCAT) is required.
 TCOM uses a holistic review process to recruit and enroll a diverse class of highly qualified applicants for the Doctor of Osteopathic Medicine Degree.
 Applicants are evaluated on their prior academic performance and scores on previous standardized tests.
 In addition, applicants are evaluated on their commitment to the field of study, community activities, letters of evaluation, interview scores, socioeconomic background and contribution to the diversity of the class.
 As a matter of policy, TCOM does not discriminate on the basis of race, ethnicity, color, sex, sexual orientation, gender, gender identity, national origin, age or disabilities, and religion in its application and admission processes.
 As a state-supported medical school, TCOM is required to fill 90 percent of each entering class with Texas residents.
 The remaining 10 percent may be filled by non-residents with outstanding credentials.